veldurai1985/Python_Assignment_8/README.md

         - Avg_Recall       = 0.99

 * Which model had the best geometric mean score?
-    - Both models have the same geo score for all of the parameters (High_Risk, Low_Risk and Avg)
+    - Both models have the same geo score for all of the parameters (High_Risk, Low_Risk and Combined Avg)
     - Balanced Random Forest Classifier
         - High_Risk_Geo   = 0.99
         - Low_Risk_Geo    = 0.99